API Keys

 Allowlist

 In this section, you can create a list of events which can be authenticated with the API key.
-All other events that are not on the list are rejected, even if permission and IP address settings allow for it.

 The allowlist should only include events that are necessary for your integrations to work.